 As we all know, art lives within a great social and cultural conversation.
 Use the setting your art lives in to tell a story.
 Consider the interior where your artwork is displayed.
 Does that tell part of the story?
 The props style in the photo make a point or provide some insight into the art.

 More than that, you can use these photographs as a way to introduce yourself to your audience.
-People loves connecting on a personal level with art and artists.
+People love connecting on a personal level with art and artists.
 Including yourself in photos of your work shows your life to your audience.
-Your audience will feel more connection to you compared to a faceless artist.
+Your audience will feel more connected to you compared to a faceless artist.
 In other words, you can connect with your audience on a personal level.

 The Importance of Feel

 An interior where a piece of art lives has a certain feel.
 Imagine how a hospital feels compared with a luxury restaurant.
 Never forget that you can persuade your customers to feel a certain way about your art.
 Galleries do this all the time.
 Gallery owners may want to show a cool vibe.
 Or a traditional one.
-Maybe they know a showing will mostly be older collectors, how would the look change compared with younger hipsters?
+Maybe they know a showing will mostly be older collectors, how would the look change compare with younger hipsters?
 If you are charging premium prices for your art, you need to make sure your customers perceive it to be valuable enough to convince them to spend money on it.

 Using Photos as a Marketing Tool